 Who the platform serves.

-Four groups, one coordinated platform.
+Four direct groups, one shared platform.

 Artists